 1. What are the requirements to join this program?

 Volunteers can be 15 years or younger if with parents, 16/17 with a parental consent form and 18 or over without.
 You will need to have a positive attitude, participate in all volunteer activities and respect the local village culture and traditions.
+It is also required to help out with any house chores.

 2. Do I need any teaching experience?